Actuation of Hydraulic / Pneumatic Clutches and Brakes

 Pneumatic / Hydraulically Engaged Clutches and Brakes

 Air or hydraulic fluid forces a piston against a pressure plate that squeezes a set of friction discs together allowing the clutch or brake to transmit or hold torque.
-An in-depth description of the actuation of our hydraulic / pneumatic clutches and brakes is available on our actuation comparison page.
+An in-depth description of the actuation of our hydraulic / pneumatic / air powered clutch and brake products is available on our actuation comparison page.

 Pneumatic / Hydraulically Released (Spring Engaged) Clutches and Brakes

 Pneumatic or hydraulically released clutches or brakes are engaged whenever air or hydraulic pressure is absent.
 While the air or hydraulic pressure is off, the unit will remain on.
 Internal springs are used to push on a pressure plate.
-The pressure plate then squeezes a set of friction discs together allowing the clutch or brake to transmit or hold torque.
+The pressure plate then squeezes a set of friction discs together allowing the hydraulic or air powered clutch or brake to transmit or hold torque.

 The unit is disengaged when air or hydraulic pressure is supplied to the piston.
 The piston forces a pressure plate against the springs thereby removing the spring force from the friction discs.
 The discs are now allowed to spin freely without the ability to transmit or hold torque.
 An in-depth description of the actuation of our hydraulic or pneumatic clutches and brakes is available on our actuation comparison page.